 Observation 3: Introducing a fixed offset between the PCC and SCC power levels during testing reduces the negative effects from Option 1 and 2.

-Proposal 1: RAN5 further discusses on Options 3 and 4 for testing FR2 intra-band DL CA.
+Proposal 1: RAN5 agrees on Option 3 for testing FR2 intra-band DL CA. The final value for the increase of the untested CCs requires further analysis.

 Observation 4: No spherical coverage requirements are defined by RAN4 for intra-band DL CA, thus no TC is needed.

 Observation 5: The definition of the intra-band DL CA beam peak is not clear.

-Proposal 2: RAN5 agrees to use the PCC beam peak direction as the beam peak for intra-band DL CA.3GPP TS 38.521-2 v16.8.0
+Proposal 2: RAN5 agrees to use the PCC beam peak direction as the beam peak for intra-band DL CA for a frequency separation of up to 800 MHz.

+3GPP TS 38.521-2 v16.8.0

 3GPP TS 38.101-2 v17.2.0